Try "cat diabetes" or "dog being sick"

 Are natural weed killers safer for cats?

-Not necessarily, as they can also contain irritants or toxins that affect cats.
+Not necessarily, as they may also contain irritants or toxins harmful to cats.

 How long after weed killer is it safe for cats?

-Even though weed killer labels often suggest that people and pets should avoid treated areas for six to 24 hours, research suggests that chemical residue may remain on surfaces for as long as 48 hours following application.
-So if you do use products like Roundup, it would be safest to keep pets off treated grass for at least two days.
+Although weed killer labels often suggest avoiding treated areas for six to 24 hours, research indicates that chemical residue may linger on surfaces for up to 48 hours after application.
+Therefore, if you use products like Roundup, it is safest to keep pets off treated grass for at least two days.

 Need more info about weed killer and cats?